Jenny0229/jonetix_user_registration/README.md

 # Jonetix SimpleWebAuthn

-A login and user registration platform that uses SimpleWebAuthn.
+A login and user registration SPA that uses SimpleWebAuthn.

 ## Table of Contents